Aaron Smith (American football): Pittsburgh Steelers

 In 2009, Smith played in Pittsburgh's first five games before sustaining a torn rotator cuff in an Oct 10 win over the Detroit Lions.
 On Oct 14, the Steelers placed Smith on the injured reserve list, ending his 2009 season.
 He was hurt again in 2010, playing in only 6 games, replaced by Ziggy Hood.
 In 2011, he played in 4 games before being placed on the injured reserve list for a neck injury, marking the third time in three years that he had been placed on the injured reserve list.
 He was released on March 2, 2012.

 On August 3, 2012, during a ceremony in Latrobe, PA, Smith officially retired from the NFL.

 In 2017, Smith served as an assistant football & basketball coach at North Allegheny Senior High School in Wexford, Pennsylvania.

+On July 29, 2023, Smith was named to the Pittsburgh Steelers Hall of Honor.

 Personal life

+Smith and his wife, Jaimie, are devout Christians who first came to know Christ while Smith was on the Steelers.
+Smith has experienced great joy in following Christ, saying during an interview:

 Smith has three brothers named David, Stephan, and Kevin.

 Smith and his wife Jaimie have five children: daughters Elliana, Elysia, and Emilia and sons Ezekiel and Elijiah.
 His son Elijiah suffered from acute lymphoblastic leukemia but completed his treatments successfully and is now cancer-free.

 Smith was a consensus All-State selection at Sierra High School (Colorado Springs, Colo.), he also lettered in basketball and was a two-time All-Conference choice in both sports.